 Arrive, walk and drive away.

 Without going over old ground it is worth remembering why people want/need to walk or ride in the outdoors (regardless of the virus).
 It is why the outdoors has been released from lock down sooner than ‘more compact’ areas.
+It is also much safer than indoors.

 People when they visit the countryside should show both common sense and sensitivity (both to locals and fellow visitors).
 How is this best achieved?